 To kick off the theme of God’s Story, Immanuel Rinkema talked about The Principle of Creation and made complex concepts understandable and relatable to the youth.
-The following days consisted of two messages on The Fall by Rosia Schmitt, a message on the consequences of The Fall in today’s world by Andrew Love, lectures on Restoration, Jesus’ Course, and True Father’s Course by Director of Education, International Peace Education Center Rev. Andrew Compton, and a video presentation on The Importance of Being a Second Generation Unificationist by the Camp Kogape staff.
+The following days consisted of two messages on The Human Fall by Rosia Schmitt, a message on The Consequences of The Human Fall in Today’s World by Andrew Love, lectures on Restoration, Jesus’ Course, and True Father’s Course by Director of Education, International Peace Education Center Rev. Andrew Compton, and a video presentation on The Importance of Being a Second-Generation Unificationist by the Camp Kogape staff.

-The evening sessions included praise and worship, which later lead into an activity called “Radar.”
-Radar was an activity where participants would step forward if they felt a statement related to them, however the statements became more difficult and personal after time.
+The evening sessions included praise and worship, which later lead into “Radar.”
+Radar was an activity where a statement was read aloud, and participants would step forward if they felt a statement related to them.
+However, the statements became more difficult and personal after time.
 This pushed the youth to be courageous and honest with their teammates, but also helped individuals see that they were not the only ones who have struggled.
-Afterward, everyone was separated into gender groups to begin an old camp tradition, Brother/Sister Night, where there was no judgement but only acceptance for each other and created bonds of brother- and sisterhood.
+Afterward, everyone was separated into gender groups to begin an old camp tradition, Brother/Sister Night, where there was no judgement but only acceptance for each other and created bonds of brother and sisterhood.

-To conclude the workshop, the Camp Kogape staff scheduled a Testimony Night for any participant to share what they have learned or gained from the camp experience.
-A few participants admitted their initial disapproval for the combination of the two camps because it meant stepping out of their comfort zone and meeting new people.
-However, everyone was truly grateful for the experience of creating lasting bonds with new people.
+To conclude the workshop, the Camp Kogape staff scheduled a Testimony Night for participants to share what they have learned or gained from the camp experience.
+A few participants admitted their initial disapproval for the combination of the two camps because it meant stepping out of their comfort zones and meeting new people, however, everyone was truly grateful for the experience of creating lasting bonds with new people.